andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 HABTM relationships that existed in the same DB were left alone.

-## Scaling at the operation level, inserts and updates
+## Scaling Inserts and Updates
-Rails supports bulk insert and upsert (insert or update), however they’re limited.
-One limitation is that the ON CONFLICT clause can’t be customized, for example an attempted insert where a duplicate happens and skipping that by doing nothing.
+Rails supports bulk inserts and *upserts* (either an insert or an update), however the helper methods are limited.
+One limitation is that the ON CONFLICT clause can’t be customized.
+For example attempting an INSERT and specifying the DO NOTHING option when unique constraint violations occur.

-For `insert_all()` ([API Documentation](https://apidock.com/rails/v6.0.0/ActiveRecord/Persistence/ClassMethods/insert_all)) the on conflict clause can’t be controlled.
+For `insert_all()` ([API Documentation](https://apidock.com/rails/v6.0.0/ActiveRecord/Persistence/ClassMethods/insert_all)) the ON CONFLICT clause can’t be controlled.

-Aura has custom code for mass insert with control over the on conflict clause, for this reason.
-Sometimes we want to bulk insert and skip duplicates.
+Aura has custom code for mass insert with drect control over the ON CONFLICT clause.
 Being able to batch inserts and updates like this is a critical part of scalability, consolidating the overhead of a single transactional commit from many rows, possibly 1000, into a single commit.

 Note that from Postgres 15 onward there is also support for the SQL MERGE keyword, but neither Active Record nor the custom code is using MERGE as of now.

 ## Scaling reads with batching
 Rails supports batched read queries with a few Active Record methods: `find_each()`, `in_batches()`, and `find_in_batches()`.